thctlo/Kopano/README.md

 - create a folder /home/kopano
 - create a subfolder apt
 - create a subfolder backups
-- pulls the files for the Kopano community site.
+- pulls the files from the Kopano community site.
 - make a backup of the previous version to /home/kopano/backups/OS-ARCH-Date
 - cleanup letovers in apt
 - adds z-push repo ( /etc/apt/sources.list.d/kopano-z-push.list )